Metformin and Ozempic are popular prescription drugs that are used to help people manage their diabetes.

 Can you safely take metformin and Ozempic together?

 In most cases, the answer is yes.
-Clinical trials have established that it is generally safe to take metformin and Ozempic together.
+Clinical trials have established that it is generally safe to take metformin and Ozempic together

-Not only is it generally safe, but it is actually becoming common to prescribe these drugs together as a combination therapy, as both drugs complement one another in helping to manage blood sugar levels.
+Not only is it generally safe, but it is actually becoming common to prescribe these drugs together as a combination therapy, since they complement one another in helping manage blood sugar levels.

 Taking metformin and Ozempic together can be an effective way to manage blood sugar levels, especially for people with type 2 diabetes.